Zhang-lab/ATAC-seq_QC_analysis/0125_Documentation_v1.md

 ## I, Term and definition
 1, coding promoter region definition:
-> Subtract all coding genes from GTF file
+> Abstract all coding genes from GTF file
 > Merge all transcript region to get a rough estimate on TSS
 > choose 1kb up/downstream of the TSS as the coding promoter region